 Another show bird is the Polish Bantam.
 These sweet birds were originally developed as egg-raisers who can produce a solid 200 eggs each year!
 However, their primary function soon went to the wayside because of their telltale crest of curly feathers that engulf their heads.

 These crests have made them distinctive enough for chicken lovers around the world to covet them for their visual appeal.
-They are sweet – and oftentimes quirky or flighty owing to poor vision resulting from their crests – chickens whose unique qualities make them ideally-suited for a Frizzley offspring.
+They are sweet chickens whose unique qualities make them ideally suited for a Frizzley offspring.
+They can be quirky or flighty owing to poor vision resulting from their crests.

 The colors for the Polish Bantam Frizzle run the whole list, and as it is a show bird, the list is vast: white crested black, golden, silver, white, buff laced, white-crested blue.
 And then there are also the bearded and non-bearded varieties as well as the unrecognized varieties, too!